dev-scripts/prakashbhandari.com.np/content/posts/mock-aws-services-in-local-development-environment.md

 **That's it !!!**

-We have successfully created NodeJS project with `LocalStack` emulator for AWS services.
-Here, we have learned how to create AWS S3 bucket list created buckets and upload files to the bucket.
+We have successfully created NodeJS app with `LocalStack` emulator for AWS services.
+Here, we have learned how to create S3 buckets list created buckets, and upload file objects to the buckets.

-For production environment we just need to change the configuration in `config.js` file and `endpoint`
+For production environment, we just need to change configuration in `config.js` file and replace `endpoint` with production `endpoint`

 Get full source code form GitHub: https://github.com/dev-scripts/localstack-nodejs